 If you are 17 years and 3 months old or older, you may apply for a learner's permit without taking Driver’s Ed.

 When you’re ready to visit your local Driver Services office, you’ll need to be accompanied by your parent or legal gaurdian (for consent) and bring the following documents:

-- Proof of identity (original birth certificate, adoption records, certified high school/grade school transcript).
+- Proof of identity/date of birth (original birth certificate, adoption records, certified high school/grade school transcript).

 - Proof of Social Security (Social Security card, award letter, Illinois ID card record).

-- Proof of residency (bank statement, report card, letter on school stationery).
+- 2 proofs of residency (bank statement, report card, letter on school stationery).

 - Proof of enrollment in Driver’s Ed.